Matt-Esch/virtual-dom/docs/vtext.md

 The string you would like the text node to contain.

 ## HTML Injection
 `document#createTextNode` will defend against HTML injection.
-If you do not want this behavior, you may use the innerHTML property of the parent VNode.
+You could use the innerHTML property, but it will most likely break virtual dom.

 ```javascript
 escapedText = new VText('<span>Example</span>')